-7.3.
-Age-based studies
+Age-based Studies

-The life-history studies of ETP dolphin species have provided age-based reproductive parameters.
-The combination of age and reproductive data can yield average ages at attainment of sexual maturity, an important life-table and population modeling input.
-Stock-specific age distributions (Figure 7-2) have revealed that some age classes are more vulnerable to the fishery than others.
+The life history studies of ETP dolphin species have provided age-based reproductive parameters.
+The combination of age and reproductive data can yield average ages at attainment of sexual maturity, an important life-table and population modelling input.
+Stock-specific age distributions (Figure 8-4) have revealed that some age classes are more vulnerable to the fishery than others.
 For example, the under-representation of calves in the age distributions has been investigated to further understand how the fishery might impact reproductive rates or juvenile survival of dolphin populations (e.g., Archer et al. 2001).
-The age distributions are also for population modeling and have been used to refine estimates of mortality and pre-exploitation abundance (Wade 1991, Wade 1993a, b, Wade 1995, Archer et al. 2004, Wade et al. 2007).
+The age distributions are also for population modelling and have been used to refine estimates of mortality and pre-exploitation abundance (Wade 1991, Wade 1993a, b, Wade 1995, Archer et al. 2004, Wade et al. 2007).
 For the latter, body length and spotted dolphin color phase have also been used as proxies for age (e.g., Archer and Chivers 2002, Archer et al. 2004).